ElectronicBabylonianLiterature/ebl-api/docs/ebl-atf.md

 ([ISO/IEC 14977 : 1996(E)](https://standards.iso.org/ittf/PubliclyAvailableStandards/s026153_ISO_IEC_14977_1996(E).zip)).

-The EBNF grammar below is an idealized representation of the eBL-ATF as it does not deal with ambiguities and implentattional details necessary to create the domain model in practice.
+The EBNF grammar below is an idealized representation of the eBL-ATF as it does not deal with ambiguities and implementation details necessary to create the domain model in practice.
 A fully functional grammar is defined in [ebl-atf.lark](https://github.com/ElectronicBabylonianLiterature/ebl-api/blob/master/ebl/text/ebl-atf.lark).
 The file uses the EBNF variant of the [Lark parsing library](https://github.com/lark-parser/lark).